ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 > [!NOTE]
 >
-> Before you try to migrate your source code from a centralized version control system to Git, be sure that you familiarize yourself with the differences between centralized and distributed version control systems, and [plan your team’s migration](https://www.visualstudio.com/learn/centralized-to-git/).
-After you’ve prepared, you can begin the migration.
+> Before you try to migrate your source code from a centralized version control system to Git, be sure that you familiarize yourself with the differences between centralized and distributed version control systems, and [plan your team's migration](https://www.visualstudio.com/learn/centralized-to-git/).
+After you've prepared, you can begin the migration.

 The high level workflow for migrating from SVN to Git is as follows: